JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2017-02-16-unittests.md

 ---
 If you can code, you can also write unit tests.
 Writing awesome tests on the other hand is a different story.
 Don't fool yourself: Unit testing code is production code that you will need to maintain, refactor and build upon for years to come.

 This blogpost aims at providing three very simple rules that will significantly ramp up your testing game.
-They will reduce test code maintenance and increase the feedback/value you get from a failing test.
+Every rule is followed by pragmatic tips so you can easily start implementing.

 <br>